BicKD: Bilateral Contrastive Knowledge Distillation: Ablation studies

 \subsection{Unilateral Contrast}

-To verify the effectiveness of bilateral contrast in BicKD, we assess the performance of sample-wise or class-wise contrastive distillation alone, denoted as SC and CC respectively.
-Table \ref{tab:BicAbla} illustrates the experimental results of top-1 accuracy on CIFAR-100.
+BicKD consists of two components: sample-wise contrast and class-wise contrast.
+To verify the effectiveness of bilateral contrast in BicKD, we assess the performance of sample-wise or class-wise contrastive distillation alone, denoted as SC and CC respectively, where the distillation loss of BicKD is replaced by solely \eqref{eq:SC} or \eqref{eq:CC}.
+Table \ref{tab:BicAbla} illustrates the experimental results of top-1 and top-5 accuracy on CIFAR-100.
 It is observed that each individual SC or CC contrast strategy outperforms vanilla KD.
 BicKD further improves performance by jointly integrating the two components.